 Despite how common the condition is, IBS is not well understood.
 As a result, there are few effective treatment options available aside from managing symptoms.

-Here we’ll go over how CBD supports an IBS diagnosis, how to use it, and how to get the most out of it with other diet and lifestyld modifications.
+Here we’ll go over how CBD may be used to support an IBS diagnosis, how to use it, what its limitations are, and how to get the most out of it with other diet and lifestyld modifications.